joaosr/DeforestationAnalysisTool/README.md

 for Google Earth Engine has been provided by David Thau.

 The tool runs on Google App Engine (GAE) and uses Google Earth Engine (GEE) and Fusion Tables (FT) APIs.
-You may beed certain API keys to run the application - contact thau@google.com for details.
+You may need certain API keys to run the application - contact thau@google.com for details.

 How to run the application
 --------------------------